-They are usually first recognised in patients in their 4th and 5th decades.
-There is no recognised gender p...
+They are usually first recognized in patients in their 4th and 5th decades.
+There is no recognized gender p...

 Adenomatoid odontogenic tumors are rare and differ from most other dentition related lesions in that they more frequently occur in the maxilla.

 They are also seen more frequently in females, most frequently in the second decade of life.

 They present as an e...